-Blockyard integrates with OpenBao (a Vault-compatible secrets manager) to deliver per-user credentials to Shiny apps at runtime.
-This allows each user to register API keys for external services (AI providers, databases, object storage, etc.) that are securely injected into their sessions.
+Blockyard integrates with a Vault-compatible secrets manager (tested against OpenBao; HashiCorp Vault also works) to deliver per-user credentials to Shiny apps at runtime.
+Each user registers API keys for external services (AI providers, databases, object storage, etc.) that are securely injected into their sessions.

 Prerequisites#